Underneach/Mediafire-Autoreger/README.md

 Browser Automation Studio script

-Compiled to EXE script in github.com/Underneach/Mediafire-Autoreger-BAS/releases
+Compiled to EXE script in Releases

 All functional description in zelenka.guru/threads/6632578/